 When handling an angry customer, it is essential to ensure reverting most quickly.
 A delay in reply makes the angry customer escalate the issue.

 We mean that putting the customer on hold for a long duration or avoiding them can increase their anger and cause damage to the brand’s image.

 This is where the business can use chatbots.
 A survey by IBM suggests that chatbots can answer almost 80% of the routine questions and reduce customer support time, thus helping angry customers with standard questions.

-Tip 2: Address customer complaints instantly before they escalate them on Social Media.
+Tip 2 on How to Deal with Angry Customers: Address customer complaints instantly before they escalate them on Social Media.

 An important quality that every customer-facing role should cultivate is empathy.
 The idea is to put yourself in the situation of the other and think accordingly.